RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 ## What are Claims

 Making statements about your product or service is simply part of advertising.
-As discussed in the [Advertising and Promotion](/business/adpromo.md) section of this site you see that [Positioning](/business/positioning.md)
+As discussed in the [Advertising and Promotion](/business/adpromo.md) section of this site you see that [Positioning](/business/positioning.md) is about communicating the 'Right Message' and in a mild sense this may be a claim.
+It is important to be truthful in your advertising for more than legal or regulatory concerns; think of it as your advertising make your 'Brand Promise' and your 'Product or Service delivering on that Promise'.
+Because repeat purchase generates revenue volume without the expense of additional promotion, keeping the brand promise is simply good business.

+Sometimes you will be tempted to make a promise that 'your brand is better'.
+Or you might want to say something like 'just as good as XXXXX at a lower price'.
+Now you are starting to get into more directly making a claim.
+If you go a step further, and want to claim your product is superior to another brand, you are squarely in claim territory.

 ## Are Claims worth making?